ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 # Shellcoding and exploits

+## Pre-requisites

+This exercise requires a deep understanding of how computer stack works, how underlying memory is managed and the basics of assembly language.

+Before starting with the exercise, it is recommended to read the first two chapters from the book "Low-Level Software Security for Compiler Developers" [^5] and the paper "Smashing The Stack For Fun And Profit"  [^1].

+Some concepts from there are also summarised here.

 ## Background

 We often see references for memory errors and might have encountered them ourselves while programming with some systems programming language, especially in C or C++.